Interactive Mission

 Inside the ESP32, each GPIO input is connected to a tiny sensing circuit.
 That circuit has very high impedance, which means it does not draw much current from the outside world.
 High impedance is useful because sensors and buttons do not have to supply much current.

-But high impedance also means the input is easy to influence.
-A nearby jumper wire, your finger, USB noise, Wi-Fi activity, or static charge can move the pin voltage enough to cross the HIGH/LOW threshold.
-The ESP32 is not confused; it is faithfully reporting a voltage that has not been forced to a stable value.
+But high impedance also means the input is easy to influence when it is undriven.
+A nearby jumper wire, your finger, USB noise, Wi-Fi activity, static charge, or capacitive coupling from nearby electronics can move the pin voltage enough to cross a logic threshold.
+The ESP32 is not confused; it is reporting HIGH or LOW from a voltage that has not been forced to a stable value.

 A stable digital input needs a defined path to either 3.3 V or GND.
-That path can come from a switch, a sensor output, an internal pull-up, an external pull-up, or an external pull-down.
-Without one of those paths, the input is electrically undecided.
+That path can come from a switch, a sensor output, INPUT_PULLUP, INPUT_PULLDOWN on a supported GPIO, an external pull-up, or an external pull-down.
+Mission 03 explains the problem and demonstrates the unstable reading.
+Mission 04, ESP32 pull-up and pull-down resistors, teaches the wiring patterns that create the reliable default state.

 Think of a digital input like a door sensor in a quiet hallway.
 If the door is fully closed, the answer is clear.
 If the door is fully open, the answer is clear.
 But if the sensor wire is not connected to the door at all, the alarm system is just listening to a dangling wire.
 It may report open, closed, open, closed because the wire is picking up noise from the room.